Why We Call Ourselves Queers, Dykes, Fags, & Homos

 I was 10 years old the first time I heard the word “dyke.”
 It was just a few weeks after my family moved to California to be closer to my grandparents, and I was sitting in the backseat of my grandfather’s car as he drove us to “the best Mexican place in town” for dinner.
 As the car rolled up to a red light, I could see two women — who both presented masculine — holding hands and walking on the sidewalk.

-My grandfather leaned across my mom’s lap to get his face as close as possible to the passenger-side window.
+My grandfather leaned across my mum’s lap to get his face as close as possible to the passenger-side window.
 Then he shouted, “Fucking dykes!”

 I don’t remember what the women did — if they ignored him and just kept walking, or if his words registered as pain and anger on their faces.
 But I remember being confused.
 What exactly was a dyke?
 It had to be something bad for him to spit the word at them with such venom.